Ulva intestinalis: Distribution

-Generally world-wide.
-It can be found in the Bering Sea near Alaska, Aleutian islands, Puget Sound, Japan, Korea, Mexico, Philippines, and Russia.
-It can also be found in Israel, as well as in such European countries as Azores, Belgium, Denmark, Ireland, Norway, Poland, and in such seas as the Baltic, and Mediterranean Sea.
-It is also found in the shores of the Pacific Ocean including in New Zealand.
+This species has a generally world-wide distribution.
+In the Pacific Ocean, it can be found in the Bering Sea near Alaska, the Aleutian Islands, Puget Sound, Japan, Korea, Mexico, the Philippines, and Russia, as well as New Zealand.
+In the Atlantic Ocean, its range includes the Azores, the Baltic Sea, the Mediterranean Sea, and northern European countries such as Ireland, Belgium, Denmark, Norway, and Poland.

 Description

-The fronds have branches and are completely tubular expanding in width to mid-thallus, reaching 15 cm long or more.
+The branched fronds are completely tubular and expand in width to mid-thallus, reaching 15 cm long or more.
 The cells are irregularly arranged and the chloroplast is hood-shaped and placed to one side, generally with only one pyrenoid.
 The species may be 10–30 cm long and 6–18 mm wide.
-They have rounded tips as well.
+The fronds have rounded tips.

-The alga may be reproductive at all times of the year, and has a life-cycle with alternation of generations, in which the gametophyte and sporophyte are isomorphic, having identical morphology.
+This alga may be reproductive at all times of the year, and has a life-cycle with alternation of generations, in which the gametophyte and sporophyte are isomorphic, having identical morphology.

 In some references the species (Ulva intestinalis) is treated as two subspecies: ssp. intestinalis (L.) Link and ssp. compressa (L.) Link.